50 Wonderful Things From 2019

 Standard caveats (really standard — same as last year and the year before): I don't watch everything.
 I am behind on many things.
 That's just the way the world is.
 So if something you loved isn't here, it is not a rebuke.

-And: These are cultural, mostly pop-cultural, things.
+And: These are cultural, mostly pop cultural, things.
 These are not the best things in the world.
 Like yours, my actual list of wonderful things from the year, if I wrote it in a journal instead of for work, would be a list of people and moments spent with them — of days when it was unexpectedly sunny and of times when things suddenly felt better.
 But whatever journey you're on at any given moment, you can always use more good things.
 So here we go.

 1. The Knives Out sculpture.
 We've talked about the sweaters in Rian Johnson's great whodunit, and about the performances, and about the ... uh, commitment? ... of Daniel Craig's very silly accent.
 But let's also appreciate the enormous sculpture made of knives that frames the heads of every member of the family as they're interviewed.